 Why?

-A very long time ago, when looking for places to live it became evident that there wasn't an easy place to check what services (DSL and Cell being the most important of the time) were available at the houses I was looking at.
+A very long time ago, while searching for a place to live, I noticed a significant gap: there wasn't an easy way to check what services (DSL and mobile service being key at the time) were available at potential addresses.

 How?

-The data that populates the backend of GIS Geek is generally freely available information from Radio Spectrum Management (RSM) and Chorus.
+The data that powers GIS Geek primarily comes from freely available information provided by Radio Spectrum Management (RSM) and Chorus.

 Who?

 GIS Geek is owned and developed by JGrah.am Limited.
-You can read about any updates or plans for the site on Medium.
+You can read about any updates or plans for the site on X.

 Why Restricted?